 - Hair responds easily to dye and chemical treatment

-HOW TO MOISTURIZE: Keep doing what you are doing!
+Keep doing what you are doing to care for your mane.
 But beware of exposing your hair to too much protein, which can leave your hair feeling stiff.
-Also, be mindful of your heat and chemical usage, since they can alter your hair cuticles and land you into the high porosity level.
+Also, be mindful of your heat and chemical usage, because they can alter your hair cuticles and push you into the high porosity level.